StavWasPlayZ/stavwasplayz/README.md

 # Hiii

-Me name's Stav, and I do random stuff that interests me at some given point.
+My name's Stav, and I do random stuff that interests me at some given point.

 I'm most known as of current for developing the [Genshin Instrumens](https://www.curseforge.com/minecraft/mc-mods/genshin-instruments) and [Even More Instruments](https://www.curseforge.com/minecraft/mc-mods/even-more-instruments) mods for Minecraft Java!